 Cedar Tavern Surprise

 SUCH A PLEASANT SURPRISE came my way this past Saturday.
-I was driving through Leelanau County with Nancy, enjoying the beautiful landscapes on a sunny afternoon.
+I was driving through Leelanau County with Nancy, enjoying the beautiful landscape on a sunny afternoon.

-The sun was working hard at melting the leftover snow, but there were still piles of it remaining, reminding us of winter’s long grip in northern Michigan.
+The sun was working hard at melting the leftover snow, but there were still piles of it, reminding us of winter’s lengthy grip in northern Michigan.

 Nancy and I, who enjoy our wandering ways, decided to stop in at the Cedar Tavern for a bite and a beer.
 It had been years since my last visit, and I was surprised at all the impressive updates that caught my eye as we entered the tavern from their parking lot.